 Distribute apricot halves on top of the pudding and glaze with reserved juices using a pastry brush.
 Refrigerate before serving.

-You can easily double this recipe if you're serving it to more than 9 people.
-Either use two 9" square pans or one 10x15-inch pan.
+You can easily double this recipe to serve it to more than nine people - either use two 9" square pans or one 10x15-inch pan.

 Lining the pan with parchment paper ensures easy removal of the cake.
 You can either serve it from the pan or place the cake base on a serving plate first and then spread the topping.
 Either way, you don't want it to stick to the bottom of the pan.

-I highly recommend Del Monte apricots (not an affiliate).
+I highly recommend Del Monte apricots.
 The halves are firm and perfectly shaped.
 Some other brands I tried were less than desirable - they were too soft and fell apart.